on the cheap and sleazy side (www.cheapandsleazy.net)

 Change the VCR's tuner all the way down to channel 2 ... and use the channel down button (or whatever it's called) until your TV shows some indication that you're on an Audio In or Line In channel.

-Once you get there, plug the appropriate end of the Audio In cable into your VCR (on mine, that's the end with the two heads), and the other end into the radio, and then turn the radio on.
+Once you get there, plug the appropriate end of the Audio In cable into your VCR (the end with the two heads), and the other end into the radio, and then turn the radio on.
 You should hear the radio playing through your TV!

-Now, for a quick test: Push the Instant Record (or whatever your VCR calls it) button on your VCR or the appropriate remote control.
+Now, for a quick test: Push the Instant Record (or whatever your VCR calls it) button on your VCR or the equivalent button on your remote control.
 You want to record for about a minute, just to make sure your setup works.

 After a moment or so, stop the tape, rewind it, and (of course) turn off your radio.
 Press Play on your VCR or remote.
 If all went correctly, you should hear the audio your radio was playing a few seconds ago!
-As Martha Stewart has been known to say, "This is a Good Thing."
+As Martha Stewart has been known to say from time to time, "This is a Good Thing."

-Next, program your VCR to start recording at whatever time Coast to Coast AM starts in your area on the 31st of October, leave your radio on, turn off the VCR (or whatever you have to do to get the thing to record on the timer) and you're done!
+Next, rewind the tape, and then program your VCR to start recording at whatever time Coast to Coast AM starts in your area on the 31st of October, leave your radio on, turn off the VCR (or whatever you have to do to get the thing to record on the timer) and you're done!

 "Great --!
 Now What?"